best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 ### Short footnotes
 It is best practise in terms of accessibility (and arguably, usability) to put as much information as possible at the point of need – for example when data is provisional or revised put the whole word in square brackets instead of using '[p]' or '[r]'.

-However, when needed, using letters to signify notes is generally OK as long as the key to what these letters mean is clearly laid out above the table in a cell in column A. This ensures a user is made aware of the key before coming to the table.
+However, using letters to signify notes is fine as long as the key to what these letters mean is clearly laid out above the table in a cell in column A. This ensures a user is made aware of the key before coming to the table.
 However, you should not use superscript text as this can be difficult to see for users with low vision and screen reader software does not differentiate superscript text from non-superscript text.

-You should also avoid using symbols to signpost to notes (see the sub section 'Use of symbols').
+You should not use symbols to signpost to notes (see the sub section 'Use of symbols').
+We have a draft update to our guidance on [Using symbols in tables](https://github.com/best-practice-and-impact/using-symbols-in-tables-draft-update/blob/main/draft-one.md) which outlines harmonsed shorthand to use in common situations, for exmaple using e for estimated, x for not available.
+Using this guidance ensures consistent shorthand is used across government which is good for accessibility, usability and machine readability.

 ### Detailed footnotes
 When signposting to detailed footnotes we advise you to: